merenlab/public-marine-omics-metadata/scripts/README.md

 - remove environemental metadata columns that have non-values (-0.9 or -0.99 for samples) and remove csal_dog because we are using bsal_dog (has more values)

 > [!NOTE]
 > lat and lon have very few or no decimals.
 May patch since we know where the HOT sampling took place.
+Cross-checked with the lat_lon values in HOT3: 158 seems to be the average, so okay to keep it like it is